badaix/popl/README.md

 ## Features
 * Single header file implementation.
 Simply include and use it!
-* Supports the same set of options as GNU's 'getopt': short options, long options, non-option arguments, ...
+* Supports the same set of options as GNU's `getopt`: short options, long options, non-option arguments, ...
 * Templatized option parsing: arguments are directly casted into the desired target type

 Key objects are: